 The information on this page is taken from the Homes & Communities Agency Capital funding Guide and the Mayor of London First Steps website

-Censeo Limited is an appointed representative of PRIMIS Mortgage Network.
-PRIMIS Mortgage Network is a trading name of First Complete Ltd which is authorised and regulated by the Financial Conduct Authority for mortgages, protection insurance and general insurance products.
+Censeo Financial is a trading name of Censeo Ltd who are an Appointed Representative of PRIMIS Mortgage Network, a trading name of First Complete Ltd. First Complete Ltd is authorised and regulated by the Financial Conduct Authority for mortgages, protection insurance and general insurance products.
 Censeo Limited is registered in England and Wales, company registration number 06453977, the Registered Address 11b Newton Court, Pendeford Business Park, Wolverhampton, WV9 5HB.

-We will charge a broker fee of up to £445, payable on application.
+We will charge a broker fee of up to £495, payable on application.
 The amount we will charge is dependent on the amount of research and administration that is required.

 Your home may be repossessed if you do not keep up repayments on your mortgage.